Data types

 Duration

-You can create a property of temporal type Duration
+You can create a property of temporal type Duration from a string or a map by

-calling the function duration
+calling the function duration.

-For strings, the duration format is: P[nD]T[nH][nM][nS]
+For strings, the duration format is: P[nD]T[nH][nM][nS] where n stands for

 a number, and the capital letters are used as a separator with each field in []